Cupolas of Capitalism

 Greek Revival Old State House

 .
 Low pitched roof.
 Pictures and more info offsite at the Old State House Museum website.
+A building history and more photos are available via the Encyclopedia of Arkansas website.

 Late 20th century view of the Arkansas State Capitol Building, courtesy of Les R. Center.